 On the occasion of our International Creative Writing Summer School and the presence of a group of distinguished British writers and creative writing experts in Athens, we’re delighted to invite you to a series of events on contemporary British literary output through readings and discussions taking place on the first three Saturdays in June.

-The events will be held on 9, 16 and 23 June 2018 (venue to be confirmed) and are open to the public:
+The events will be held on 9, 16 and 23 June 2018 at the Numismatic Museum Café (12 Panepistimiou Street, 106 71 Athens) and are open to the public:

 |9 June 2018, 11.00||Meet authors Paul McVeigh and John Man|